nirui/nirui/README.md

 Ni Rui's GitHub Profile
 ----

 Welcome to my profile page.
 I'm a software developer based in P.R.China.
-I use GitHub to host and share some of my projects.
-Hope you found some of them useful :)
+I use GitHub to host some of my project and codes, hope they are useful to you as well :)

 <table align="center">
     <tr>